armosec/kubecop/README.md

 Additionally, KubeCop is equipped with rules designed to identify well-known attack signatures.
 These rules are adept at uncovering various threats, such as unauthorized software executions that deviate from the original container image, detection of unpackers in memory, reverse shell activities, and more.
 Users have the flexibility to create 'Rule Bindings'—specific instructions that direct KubeCop on which rules should be applied to which Pods.
 This level of customization ensures that security measures are tailored to the unique needs of each Kubernetes deployment, enhancing the overall security posture and responsiveness of the system.

+### Host malware scanning

+KubeCop can scan the nodes for malware using ClamAV as an engine, a popular open-source antivirus engine.
+ClamAV supports scanning of files, directories, and volumes, and can be configured to scan the entire node or only specific directories.
+You can read more about ClamAV [here](https://www.clamav.net/). <br>

+KubeCop uses its own virus database which is a subset of the latest ClamAV virus database release but adopted to Kubernetes environment to save resources.

 ### Rules

 See [here](/pkg/engine/rule/README.md) more about our rules